Miofolic for effective recover from acne

 The topic of problematic skin has always been a fertile ground for all kinds of theories:

 - treating acne with diet.
-Proper nutrition has always been useful, but not always it can become a decisive aspect in the treatment of inflammation.
+Proper nutrition has always been useful, but while it can become a decisive aspect in the treatment of inflammation, it’s not always a solution to the problem

 - pore clogging due to hygiene deficiencies.
 Morning and evening washing is a mandatory ritual, but since the processes provoking acne occur under the skin, intensive washing is not a cardinal solution to the problem.